Universal Tutte characters via combinatorial coalgebras: Norms and universal Tutte characters

 Theorem \ref{thm:pres X(S) second} shows that the Grothendieck monoid is a rather crude invariant of a minors system, in the sense that it only sees structures with ground sets of cardinality $\leq 2$.
 However, it is the main ingredient in our imminent definition of the universal Tutte character, in which it serves as our replacement for the technology of \enquote{uniform selectors} of \cite{KMT}.
 Indeed, the definition of ``uniform'' in [\emph{loc.\;cit.}]\ says, in light of Proposition \ref{prop:pres X(S) first}(1), that a uniform selector is exactly the restriction of a norm (valued in their target ring $\mathbb K[\{x_j\}_{j\in J}]$) to structures with singleton ground sets.

-\begin{ex} The Grothendieck monoid of the minors system $\mathsf{Set}$ is the free monoid on one generator corresponding to a set with one element, i.e.\ we have an isomorphism $U(\mathsf{Set})\simeq u^{\mathbb{N}}$ which maps a finite set $E$ to the monomial $u^{|E|}$. \end{ex}
+\begin{ex} The Grothendieck monoid of the minors system $\mathsf{Set}$ is the free monoid on one generator corresponding to a set with one element, i.e.\ we have an isomorphism $U(\mathsf{Set})\simeq u^{\mathbb{N}}$ which maps a finite set $E$ to the monomial $u^{|E|}$.
+As we will see in Section \ref{sec:matroids}, the minors systems $\mathsf{Mat}$ and $\mathsf{Gra}$ have the same Grothendieck monoid, which is the free commutative monoid on two generators, namely the classes of a loop and a coloop. \end{ex}